Online registration will be available Fall 2023

 Yes.
 We will refund all but the registration fee through the method it was paid.
 The registration fee is nonrefundable and nontransferable.
 No refunds are available if a participant attends any part of a week.

-Your camper will stay in a college residence hall room with, typically, up to three other campers.
+Typically, participants will stay with up to three other campers.
 If your camper is attending with a group, the group is roomed together and the group leader can choose to have up to five participants in one room.
+Campers and sponsors are placed in rooms according to birth gender.
+To see more, take a look at Lodging.

 Campers and sponsors may bring their own rock-climbing gear and their own mask and protective gear for paintball (must be checked by camp staff before use) but may not bring their own paintball guns.